-Unmarked loblolly pine on the grounds of the Alabama State Capitol Building,
+Loblolly pine (Pinus taeda) on the grounds of the Alabama State Capitol Building, Montgomery, Alabama.

 News Release, Montgomery, Alabama, April 19, 1976

 A loblolly pine seedling from the very same seeds that journeyed to the

 moon and back with the Apollo 14 flight in 1971 was presented to Governor

 George C. Wallace by the Alabama Forestry Commission and the U.S. Forest